RainerWaldmann/wastewater/Readme.md

     b) any row below in the first coulumn the word "mutations"

     c) for each variant the mutations that should be searched for.
 Same format as in [Variant definition file](Python/CagableaParser/Data/Variants.tsv.txt) used in the Python script for lineage deconvolution.
 The same file can be used.
 Just delete column for variants that should not be searched for.
+Only the row with the variant names and the rows starting with the row "mutations" are read by the program

 - --inbam, -i : the input bam file to parse
 - --outDir, -o : the output directory
 - --minmuts, -m : the minimal number of variant specific mutations that need to be potentially present in one read
-- --fractionmutsrequired, -f : The fraction of the mutations defined with --minmuts that have to be found.
+- --fractionmutsrequired, -f : The fraction of the mutations defined with --minmuts that have to be found in a read.
 - --writeBams, -w (Optional) No parameters: If present, will write a bam file with matching records for each variant.